-When the day arrives that you no longer feel any twinge or emotion at the mention or thought of his name you are on your way to healing.
+When the day arrives that you no longer feel any twinge or emotion at the mention or thought of the narcissist name you are on your way to healing.
 Not yet healed but working toward recovery.

-You will know this day because you can pamper yourself, hug yourself, smile at yourself and forgive yourself for all the things he put you through.
+You will know this day because you can pamper yourself, hug yourself, smile at yourself, and forgive yourself for all the things the narcissist put you through.